 - The risk is not the same everywhere.
 Regionality of risk is basic, mainstream epidemiology.
 Dr. Adalja suggests assessment by county or groups of counties.

-Below is the BALLPARK of the virus.
-These numbers vary slightly around the world.
-This is a SWISS study to illustrate. (these numbers fluctuate from place to place, but this chart is fairly representative.
 “Infection Fatality Rate” is the best metric for assessing general mortality risk.
 In other words, of ALL people infected, what is the rate at which they will pass away?

 Episode 33: Risk Assessment for Group Activities with Dr. Amesh Adalja